python/cpython/Doc/c-api/time.rst

 .. versionadded:: 3.13

-The clock C API provides access to system clocks and time conversion functions.
+The clock C API provides access to system clocks.
 It is similar to the Python :mod:`time` module.

 For C API related to the :mod:`datetime` module, see :ref:`datetimeobjects`.